antigravitypajamas/liminal-horror-character-sheet/README.md

 ## To run locally
 First be sure you have NodeJS, Angular, and git installed.

-When you clone the repository, open up the project in your favorite editor's terminal and then run `npm i`.
+When you clone the repository, open up the project in your favorite editor and in the terminal run `npm i`.

 The app is hosted via GitHub Pages [here](https://antigravitypajamas.github.io/liminal-horror-character-sheet/).